Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

             includes.from(files("packages.md", "extra.md"))

             // Output directory for additional files
-            // Use this block when you want to change the output
+            // Use this block instead of the standard when you want to
-            // directory and include extra files
+            // change the output directory and include extra files outputDirectory.set(file("$rootDir/docs/api/0.x"))
-            outputDirectory.set(file("$rootDir/docs/api/0.x"))
-            includes.from(layout.projectDirectory.file("README.md"))
         }
     }
 }